What is HotDog Patient Warming?

 Cost Effective

 Implement HotDog with no up-front costs and immediate cost savings.
-Decrease your cost of care.
+Decrease your cost of care with reusable patient warming devices.
 Normothermic patients have better outcomes.
 This leads to shorter hospital stays and faster operating room turnover rates.

 What are Users Saying?